Answering the Most Important Questions about Roadcheck 2026

 The primary inspection conducted during Roadcheck is the North American Standard Level I Inspection, which is a 37-step inspection that covers a driver’s credentials and fitness for operating the vehicle as well as the vehicle’s mechanical condition.

-Are there any areas of emphasis inspectors will be focusing on?
+What will inspectors will be focusing on?

-In 2025, inspectors will focus on driver hours of service (HOS) and proper tire maintenance.
+This year, inspectors will focus on ELD tampering on the driver side.
+For the vehicle, the focus is cargo securement.
 Additionally, CVSA has created a flyer outlining the specifics of what inspectors will be looking for as they concentrate on the two focus areas.

 What happens if a truck or driver fails the inspection?